How to Build the Best Ecommerce Website Structure for SEO

 Printfresh uses an expansive mega menu, showcasing its broad range of product categories

-For example, if you’re running an online clothing store like Printfresh, your mega menu will look like this:
+For example, if you’re an online furniture store, your mega menu might look like this:

 This type of structure gives a clear, organized view of your products, improving the shopping experience.

-Whether you’re showcasing a wide range of products like Amazon or a specialty like women’s apparel, this clear organization helps search engines better understand and rank your site for relevant searches, improving visibility.
+Whether you’re showcasing a wide range of products like Amazon or a deep specialty—like every type of barbecue accessory—this clear organization helps search engines better understand and rank your site for relevant searches, improving visibility.

 When to Use a Mega Menu